The Physiological Effects of Anabolic Steroids on the Human Body

 TLDR Abusing anabolic steroids can cause serious health problems despite short-term muscle gains.

-Anabolic-androgenic steroids (AAS), synthetic derivatives of testosterone, are used medically for certain conditions but are often abused for muscle-building and performance enhancement.
-While they increase muscle protein synthesis, AAS abuse leads to numerous side effects, including male-pattern hair loss, gynecomastia, infertility, and severe cardiovascular issues.
-Women may experience masculinizing effects, and psychological impacts such as anxiety and depression are common.
+Anabolic-androgenic steroids (AAS), synthetic derivatives of testosterone, are used medically for conditions like hypogonadism and osteoporosis but are often abused for muscle-building and performance enhancement.
+While they increase muscle protein synthesis, AAS abuse leads to numerous side effects, including gynecomastia, male-pattern hair loss, infertility, and cardiovascular issues like myocardial infarctions.
+Women may experience masculinizing effects, and psychological impacts include anxiety and addiction.
 Despite short-term physical benefits, the long-term health risks are significant.
-The normalization of AAS use in social media and bodybuilding culture exacerbates the issue, highlighting the need for increased awareness and regulation to address these public health concerns.
+The normalization of AAS use in social media and bodybuilding culture exacerbates these issues, highlighting the need for increased awareness and regulation.

 Discuss this study in the Community →